 Table.
-5.2.2 - 25.
+5.2.2 - 27.
 Initial data.

-Phase voltage VT Zero sequence voltage VT - VT primary: 20 000 V - U4 VT primary: 20 000 V - VT secondary: 100 V - U4 VT secondary: 100 V - the zero sequence voltage is connected similarly to line-to-line voltages (+U0). - in case wiring is incorrect, all polarities can be individually switched by 180 degrees in the device.
+Phase voltage VT Zero sequence voltage VT - VT primary: 20 000 V - U4 VT primary: 20 000 V - VT secondary: 100 V - U4 VT secondary: 100 V - the zero sequence voltage is connected similarly to line-to-neutral voltages (+U0). - in case wiring is incorrect, all polarities can be individually switched by 180 degrees in the device

-The protection can be based on line-to-line voltages or on line-to-earth voltages.
-This selection is defined in the "Measured magnitude" of each protection stage menu separately (Protection $\rightarrow$ Voltage $\rightarrow$ [protection stage menu] $\rightarrow$ INFO; see the image below).
+If the protection is voltage-based, the supervised voltage can be based either on line-to-line voltages or on line-to-earth voltages.
+This selection is defined in the "Measured magnitude" of each protection stage menu separately ($Protection \rightarrow Voltage \rightarrow [protection stage menu] \rightarrow INFO$; see the image below).
+The number of available protection functions depends on the device type.

 Figure.
-5.2.2 - 67.
+5.2.2 - 68.
 Selecting the measured magnitude.